-Current projects and remaining funding opportunities ERDF Priority 1 Promoting research and innovation National priorities 1a) enhancing research and innovation (R&I) infrastructure and capacities to develop R&I excellence, and promoting centres of competence, in particular those of European interest

-Local priorities increase investment in research and innovation infrastructure that catalyses collaboration with the research community especially in sectors identified through smart specialisation Promoting business investment in R&I: developing links and synergies between enterprises, research and development centres and the Higher Education sector, in particular promoting investment in product and service development, technology transfer, social innovation, eco-innovation, public service applications, demand stimulation, networking, clusters and open innovation through smart specialisation; supporting technological and applied research, pilot lines, early product validation actions, advance manufacturing capabilities and first production, in particular in key enabling technologies and diffusion of general purpose technologies.
-In addition to addressing the high level objectives listed above and the priorities given in individual Calls, applicants are asked to consider - How their project will deliver in the priority places identified in the Norfolk and Suffolk Economic Strategy.
+Current projects and remaining funding opportunities ERDF Priority 1 Promoting research and innovation National priorities 1a) enhancing research and innovation (R&I) infrastructure and capacities to develop R&I excellence, and promoting centres of competence, in particular those of European interest increase investment in research and innovation infrastructure that catalyses collaboration with the research community especially in sectors identified through smart specialisation 1b) Promoting business investment in R&amp;I: developing links and synergies between enterprises, research and development centres and the Higher Education sector, in particular promoting investment in product and service development, technology transfer, social innovation, eco-innovation, public service applications, demand stimulation, networking, clusters and open innovation through smart specialisation; supporting technological and applied research, pilot lines, early product validation actions, advance manufacturing capabilities and first production, in particular in key enabling technologies and diffusion of general purpose technologies.
+Local priorities In addition to addressing the high level objectives listed above and the priorities given in individual Calls, applicants are asked to consider - How their project will deliver in the priority places identified in the Norfolk and Suffolk Economic Strategy.
 The needs of key sectors identified in the Norfolk and Suffolk Economic Strategy and Local Industrial Strategy.
 Involving businesses in developing project activity and ensuring clear evidence of need.

 Developing partnerships with a high level of expertise in innovation and growth and which have the potential to generate significant impact.
 Local networks and providing evidence of understanding of the New Anglia business landscape which will enable effective promotion and take-up of new provision.
-Calls and opt- ins to date Regular general calls for innovation projects under priority 1b throughout the Programme to date, and a 2019 Call under priority 1a and 1b.

-Projects contracted to date Breakthrough, a Hethel Innovation project with Cambridge/Norwich Tech Corridor, Norfolk County Council, NUA and UEA among its partners. £598,176 Innovation New Anglia, the precursor of Breakthrough, delivering innovation advice and network development across key sectors. £528,252 Keep+, an innovation and knowledge exchange project across several LEP areas, with University of Suffolk a delivery partner. £9,303,112 SCORE, an innovation project for the offshore wind sector. £3,000,000 Innovation Bridge, a multi-LEP project providing access to university expertise to help businesses to grow, with University of Suffolk a partner. £623,371 Projects in the application process There is one further projects in the application process, and further applications have been submitted to the final local Call under this priority.
-Future opportunities National Reserve Fund.
+How their proposed provision is aligned with the full range of other provision locally and how they will reach their target market.
+Lessons learned from previous delivery.
+Calls and opt- Regular general calls for innovation projects under priority 1b Projects contracted to end 2018 throughout the Programme to date. , a Hethel Innovation project with Cambridge/Norwich Tech Corridor, Norfolk County Council, NUA and UEA among its partners.
+Innovation New Anglia, the precursor of Breakthrough, delivering innovation advice and network development across key sectors.
+Keep+, an innovation and knowledge exchange project across several LEP areas, with University of Suffolk a delivery partner.
+SCORE, an innovation project for the £3,000,000 offshore wind sector.
+Innovation Bridge, a multi-LEP project providing access to university expertise to help businesses to grow, with University of Suffolk a partner.
+Projects in the application process There are two further projects in the application process, but certainly scope for more projects under this priority.
+Future opportunities A further Call is being proposed to open up the opportunity to include priority 1a which was not previously considered in New Anglia.